-1 The values provided in this table have not been adjusted for overburden pressure, embedment depth, water table height or settlement problems.
+Note to table: No allowances made for overburden pressure, embedment depth, water table height, or settlement problems.

 Use default capacity.
-Use an allowable pressure of 1,500 psf, unless site-specific information requires the use of lower values based on soil classification and type per Table 4.
+Use an allowable pressure of 1,500 psf, unless sitespecific information requires the use of lower values based on soil classification and type according to Table 4.